anktd/chuiwallet/README.md

    - Support for multiple wallets/accounts.

 2. **Wallet Balance/Transaction History:**
-   - Communicates with Electrum servers/ElectrumX (with code references from [BlueWallet](https://github.com/BlueWallet/BlueWallet/blob/4e9bf7e44bd225bc6f1fea34d96c08583340e3da/class/wallets/abstract-hd-electrum-wallet.ts)) to fetch the latest balance and transaction history.
+   - Communicates with Electrum servers/ElectrumX to fetch the latest balance and transaction history.
    - Implements a 500 transaction gap limit to ensure high performance.
-   - Displays balance in both Bitcoin and fiat currency (using APIs like CoinMarketCap or CoinGecko).
+   - Displays balance in both Bitcoin and fiat currency (using Blockonomics price API).

 3. **Receive Address Creation:**
    - Automatically returns an unused receiving address.